-The following is intended for participants in the United States only, and will be governed by United States laws.
-Do not proceed in this if you are not eligible or not currently located in the United States.
+The following contest is intended for participants in the United States only, and will be governed by United States laws.
+Do not proceed in this contest if you are not eligible or not currently located in the United States.
 Further eligibility restrictions are contained in the official rules below.

-CONTEST NAME
+Commercial Free Country Cash & Concerts 4-8

 OFFICIAL RULES

 NO PURCHASE OR PAYMENT OF ANY KIND IS NECESSARY TO ENTER OR WIN.
-A PURCHASE OR PAYMENT WILL NOT INCREASE ENTRANT’S CHANCE OF WINNING.
+A PURCHASE OR PAYMENT WILL NOT INCREASE AN ENTRANT’S CHANCE OF WINNING.
+VOID WHERE PROHIBITED BY LAW.

+Contest Administrator: KNCI, 280 Commerce Circle, Sacramento, CA 95815

+Contest Sponsor: KNCI, 280 Commerce Circle, Sacramento, CA 95815

 HOW TO ENTER

-These rules govern the CONTEST NAME (“”), which is being conducted by CALL LETTERS (“Station”).
-The begins on DAY, MONTH DATE, YEAR and ends on DAY, MONTH DATE, YEAR (“ Dates”).“”
+These rules govern the Commercial Free Country Cash & Concerts 4-8 (“Contest”), which is being conducted by KNCI (“Station”).
+The Contest begins on Monday, April 1, 2019 and ends on Friday, May 31, 2019 or until sixty (60) prizewinners are selected, whichever occurs first (“Contest Dates”).
+Entrants may enter via online only.